MultiFileTest: A Multi-File-Level LLM Unit Test Generation Benchmark and Impact of Error Fixing Mechanisms: Ablation Study

 \subsection{Ablation Study on Prompts}

 We perform a detailed ablation study to analyze the impact of prompts on the performance of unit test generation by LLMs.
-As mentioned in \S~\ref{unit_test_generation}, the prompt is composed of programming language-specific requirements (PL), as well as requirements related to the correctness rate (CR), the compilation rate (ComR), and the coverage rate metrics (Coverage).
+As mentioned in \S~\ref{unit_test_generation}, the prompt is composed of programming language-specific requirements (PL), as well as requirements related to the correctness rate (CR), the executability rate (ER), and the coverage rate metrics (Coverage).
 We ablate each component and analyze the performance of unit test generation of GPT-4-Turbo using different prompts as shown in Table~\ref{tab: ablation}.
-Requirements related to CR and ComR can help improve performance in vanilla unit tests.
+Requirements related to CR and ER can help improve performance in vanilla unit tests.
 Coverage-related requirements are not always beneficial, possibly because a high coverage rate is too abstract for LLMs to interpret effectively.
-Programming language-specific requirements improve performance in CR but have the opposite effect on ComR, LC, and BC.
+Programming language-specific requirements improve performance in CR but have the opposite effect on ER, LC, and BC.

-Besides, we follow the prompt template from previous work like~\citet{siddiq2024using} to move the prompts into comments (e.g., /*...*/).
+Besides, we follow the prompt template from previous work, such as \citet{siddiq2024using}, to move the prompts into comments (e.g., /*...*/).
 We compare the performance with and without comment signs in Table~\ref{tab: ablation}.
-Experimental results show that our prompt demonstrates a significant advantage in CR, while the prompt with comment signs exhibits marginal advantages in ComR, LC, and BC.
+Experimental results show that our prompt demonstrates a significant advantage in CR, while the prompt with comment signs exhibits marginal advantages in ER, LC, and BC.